simamoghadam/belly-button-challenge/README.md

 To identify which bacterial species are most prevalent in the sample.

 Bubble Chart
-What it Shows:

-The Bubble Chart visualizes the relationship between bacterial species and their abundance in the selected sample.
+The Bubble Chart visualises the relationship between bacterial species and their abundance in the selected sample.

-x-axis: OTU IDs (Operational Taxonomic Units).
+x-axis: OTU IDs

-y-axis: Number of bacteria (sample values).
+y-axis: Number of bacteria

 Bubbles: Represent individual OTUs.
 The size of each bubble corresponds to the abundance of that OTU, and the color represents different OTU IDs.

 Purpose:

 To provide a detailed view of the distribution and abundance of different bacterial species in the sample.
 It helps in understanding the relative abundance of each OTU.

 Deployment:

 deploying the dashboard makes it accessible online, allowing users to interact with the visualizations and data through a web browser.